krymancer/buzzness-tycoon/README.md

-# Buzziness Tycoon
+# Buzzness Tycoon

-Buzziness Tycoon is a simple game that I'm working on to learn zig and have a excuse to use raylib.
+Buzzness Tycoon is a simple game that I'm working on to learn Zig and have an excuse to use raylib.

 ## Concept